apndx/ReutersDocLabeler/README.md

 To run scripts, first go to folder ReutersDocLabeler.
 #### Making a data loader

-You should have inputs_trunc.csv in the folder reuters-csv.
+You should have inputs.csv in the folder reuters-csv.
 The data loader script wants a name to the loaderset as an argument.
 For example like this:

 ```
 python notebooks/csv-to-dataloader.py full-data-310321